ramtinJ95/Vaults/Primary/The Biology of Slowing & Reversing Aging.md

 Metformin interesting drug that can extend life.
 Do no take this on days that one is going to work out.
 This drug works on the mTOR pathway and ampk pathway.
 Take Berberine on days where one is going to overeat such as thanksgiving etc

 korsitin trace amounts in apple and oninons, it activates sertuins.
-It helps in killing sinesin cells (zombie cells that are just there and do damage)
+It helps in killing senescent cells (zombie cells that are just there and do damage)

 Metabolic winter hypothesis.